gryc-inra/gryc-website/README.md

     cp docker-compose.yml.dist docker-compose.yml
     vi docker-compose.yml

-To run docker, there are 2 ways:
-1. run it in console and keep it in (you see logs in the terminal)

-    `docker-compose up`

-2. start it as a daemon
+**Nb: All *docker*, *docker-compose* command, may be use in root and *docker-compose* executed in the project directory.**

+Now, you need to download and make images and create the containers (use this command only the first time):

-    `docker-compose up -d`
+    docker-compose up

+At the end, images were downloaded and make, containers were started.
+If you want quit, you need use: Ctrl + C.

+In general to start, stop, restart services, use:

+    docker-compose start
+    docker-compose stop
+    docker-compose restart

-Now, you have 4 service installed and started:
+Now, you have 4 services installed and started:

 1. NginX
 2. PHP-fpm
 3. MariaDb